 - Integrated plug-and-play tool

-- Enable users to ask questions related to living data streaming
+- Q&A opportunity related to living data streaming

-Rockset is a real-time analysis application that allows its user to build a real-time analysis through fast queries.
+Rockset is a real-time analysis application that allows its users to build real-time analysis through fast queries.
 Its database carries the following features:

 - Provides a low-latent search